khulnasoft-lab/ai-assist/README.md

 1. [Activate virtualenv](#how-to-manually-activate-the-virtualenv).
 1. Install dependencies: `poetry install`.
 1. Copy the `example.env` file to `.env`: `cp example.env .env`
-1. Update the `.env` file in the root folder with the following variables:
+1. If using gitlab hosted models, update the `.env` file in the root folder with the following variables:

    ```shell
    ANTHROPIC_API_KEY=<API_KEY>
    ```

 1. You can enable hot reload by setting the `AIGW_FASTAPI__RELOAD` environment variable to `true` in the `.env` file.
-1. Ensure you're authenticated with the `gcloud` CLI by running `gcloud auth application-default login`.
+1. If using gitlab hosted models, ensure you're authenticated with the `gcloud` CLI by running `gcloud auth application-default login`.
 1. Start the model-gateway server locally: `poetry run ai_gateway`.
 1. Open `http://localhost:5052/docs` in your browser and run any requests to the model.